shruti-misra/husky100/_pages/asb.md

 Engineering was challenging.
 I constantly doubted my intellectual abilities and lost sight of why I changed majors.
 Instead of sustainability, I focused on embedded computing, because everyone else was doing it and it led to lucrative jobs.
 Due to muddled motivations, I pursued those jobs despite not finding them interesting.
 I graduated with a good grade, but lacked a sense of purpose.

 When I started my Masters program, I was looking to apply my engineering skills towards a cause.
-I approached The Pipeline Project with an idea to have an engineering ASB.
+So, I approached The Pipeline Project with an idea to have an engineering ASB.
 Consequently, we worked with a new school (Granger High School) in Yakima Valley and taught their students an engineering design curriculum.

 Through ASB, I discovered that using my skills to create meaningful impact drove my sense of purpose.
-I did not have to restrict myself to a specific area, as long as it elevated social good.
-ASB also defined empathy and community as values important to me as an educator, which I now use as a teaching assistant.
+The area of impact was secondary to me as long as it elevated a social good.
+ASB also defined empathy and community as values important to me as an educator, that I now use as a teaching assistant.

+<a href="https://shruti-misra.github.io/husky100/" class="btn--info">Go back to the Main Page</a>